 This was a relatively cut and dry design.
 All exterior walls were ICF.
 An ICF roof was poured above the data room for protection, and the attic was finished with R-50 spray in foam

 Exterior surfaces were chosen based on criteria set forth by the surrounding area.
-The builders were impressed with how easily the ICF walls interfaced with other building and finishing products.This is an excellent commercial project demonstrating the versatility, affordability, and functionality of ICFs.
+The builders were impressed with how easily the ICF walls integrate with other building and finishing products.This is an excellent commercial project demonstrating the versatility, affordability, and functionality of ICFs.

 It was a perfect fit for the region, being in “tornado alley.”
 It truly raises the bar for commercial structures in this region.